KylinLiu-633/bio-process-identifier/README.md

 # Mention-agnostic biological process identification

-This depositary is for process identification according to the HOIP ontology on the HOIP dataset.
+This program is for process identification according to the HOIP ontology on the HOIP dataset.

 ## Binary classifier based on BERT